-Syntactic Variables
+Syntactic Variables (Named Placeholders)

-Syntactic variables in register names or field names may be indicated by angle brackets or by italic or bold font, as e.g. <n>, n, or n.
+Syntactic variables (named placeholders) in register names or field names may be indicated by angle brackets or by italic or bold font, as e.g. <n>, n, or n.
 For example, the term OutputStatusRx<n> represents the 8 bits OutputStatusRx1, OutputStatusRx2, ..., OutputStatusRx8.